bcaccinolo/game_of_life_ex/README.md

 ## TODO

-- create the module implementing the Game Of Life logic
+- ✅create the module implementing the Game Of Life logic
-- the state will be a tuple of tuple (2 dimensions) the elements in the state will be accessed with: `elem(elem(state, 1), 1)` the elems will be {value(0 or 1), GenServer pid}
+- 🔥the state will be a tupleg of tuple (2 dimensions) the elements in the state will be accessed with: `elem(elem(state, 1), 1)` the elems will be {value(0 or 1), GenServer pid}
 - create the agent keeping the state